Imre Tóth (motorcyclist): Early career

 Tóth became Hungarian champion in 1992 and 1993 with Honda QR bike in the 50cc automatic category.
 Then in 1994, he was inaugurated to win the championship in the 50cc stick shift category.

 The next step was an 80cc CASAL bike, then raced with a Honda 125cc bike, in age ten and a half, with special permission, in the Czech Republic and Croatia.
 In Hungary, Tóth was not permitted to start due to his young age.

-At age 12, Tóth became champion as the youngest rider in Slovakia.
+At the age of 12, Tóth became champion as the youngest rider in Slovakia.

 Tóth then finished second in the Alpok-Adria tournament in year 1997.

-In the Alpok-Adria tournament Imi couldn't have participated, as the Italian regulation only allows riders from the age of fourteen onwards, but the race director permitted him to race, after checking his training results.
+In the Alpok-Adria tournament Tóth couldn't have participated, as the Italian regulation only allows riders from the age of fourteen onwards, but the race director permitted him to race, after checking his training results.
 Finishing at the seventh place, he received a special award for being the youngest rider in Italy.

-After receiving the permission to race in Hungary at age 12, Tóth became the youngest Hungarian and international champion in the motorcycle racing history by winning the Hungarian Championship.
+After receiving the permission to race in Hungary at the age of 12, Tóth became the youngest Hungarian and international champion in the motorcycle racing history by winning the Hungarian Championship.

 Finally, when he turned 14, Tóth received he gained the permission to compete in European races from the European Motorcycle Union.